 What is accounts payable?

-Typically, the supplier provides the product and sends an invoice to your organization for the payment.
+Typically, the supplier provides the product and sends an invoice to your organization for payment.
 The exact details of this process vary depending on the nature of the order, the industry, and individual business protocols.

 Some financial teams differentiate between accounts payable and trade payable.
 Accounts payable is typically an umbrella term that covers any short-term debts a business owes to its suppliers.
-A trade payable covers only inventory-related products that are required to run the bulk of the business.
+A trade payable covers only inventory-related products required to run the bulk of the business.

 For example, a grocery store has food and drink products as part of the trade payable.
 However, cleaning suppliers may merely be considered accounts payable.